 - creating and using journals;

 - facilitating someone else’s reflective practice through Peer Review of Learning and Teaching;

 - engaging in critical discussion about UK HE.

 Participants requiring more focussed sessions to develop other teaching / learning support related skills e.g. lecturing skills, vocal skills, presentation skills etc. are advised to take the stand-alone workshops provided by Cardiff University’s Staff Development programme.

 How the module will be assessed

 The assessment activities have been specifically designed to facilitate participants’ learning and achievement of the Intended Learning Outcomes (ILO) and Professional Values.
 The activities are outlined below together with the ILO with which they are most closely aligned.
 All assessment elements are compulsory.

 Formatively assessed elements (all compulsory):

-- 3 x reflective extracts (500 words each) to be loaded onto Learning Central as a personal journal for dialogue between participants and PCUTL team (ILO 1);
+- 3 x reflective extracts (500 words each) to be loaded onto Learning Central as a personal journal for dialogue between participants and PgCUTL team (ILO 1);

 - 1 x Mentor teaching –observation-focussed peer review of learning and teaching (PRLT) with accompanying reflections (LO 4).
 Participants select their own areas for peer-assisted reflection.
 Participants are encouraged to use the PRLT process to explore an aspect of their practice that is useful for the creation of their reflective portfolio;